chiggs01/GettingCleaningData/CodeBook.md

 * tGravityAccMag

 ###Mean
-The grand mean of all readings related to a particular measurement for each subject on a per activity basis.
+The average mean of all data readings corresponding to a particular measurement, subject, and activity.
 * numeric/continuous data

 ###Standard_Deviation
-The mean standard deviation for all readings related to a particular measurement for each subject on a per activity basis.
+The average standard deviation of all data readings corresponding to a particular measurement, subject, and activity.
 * numeric/continuous data

 ##References: